Coronavirus updates in Central Texas: Wednesday schools and stat tracker

 - Central Texas counties:

-- Hays County: There are currently 1,274 active cases, and 40 people are currently hospitalized (35 unvaccinated, five vaccinated).
-Since the beginning of the pandemic, at least 28,435 confirmed cases have been reported and at least 366 people have died.
+- Hays County: There are currently 945 active cases, and 38 people are currently hospitalized (31 unvaccinated, seven vaccinated).
+Since the beginning of the pandemic, at least 28,796 confirmed cases have been reported and at least 373 people have died.

 - Central Texas school districts:

-- Leander ISD: For the week of Sept.
-25-Oct.
-1, there have been 42 total positive cases.
-There have been 1,404 total cumulative positive cases.
+- Leander ISD: For the week of Oct.
+2-Oct.
+8, there have been 26 total positive cases.
+There have been 1,465 total cumulative positive cases.

-- Pflugerville ISD: For the week of Sept.
-27-Oct.
-1, there have been 0 total positive cases.
-There have been 870 total cumulative positive cases.
+- Pflugerville ISD: For the week of Oct.
+4-Oct.
+8, there have been 25 total positive cases.
+There have been 967 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)